GNU-Ymir/Documentations/primitives/control.md

 # Control flows

-When writting a program, the possibility of deciding to run a section of code under condition, or repeat a part of a code, is a basic pattern that can be really useful.
+When writing a program, the ability to decide to execute part of the code conditionally, or to repeat part of the code, is a basic schema that can be really useful.

-In **Ymir** unlike many *C-like* language, there is no such things as a statement, everything is an expression and can be evaluated as a value.
-You can therefore initialise variable with a `if`, a `while` or even a `for` expression.
+In **Ymir** unlike many *C-like* language, there is no such things as a statement, everything is an expression and can be evaluated.
+So, you can initialize variable with a `if`, a `while` or even a `for` expression.

 # If expression

-A if allows you to branch your code by making decision based on conditions.
+An *if expression* allows you to branch in your code by making decisions based on conditions.
 A if expression is composed by a `if` keyword, followed by an expression that has to be typed as a `bool`, followed by a expression.
-You can add an `else` after an *if expression*, to perform a code, if the condition of the *if expression* is not respected.
+You can add an `else` after an *if expression*, to execute code, if the condition of the *if expression* is not respected.

 ```ymir
 def main () {